Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Chafee-Infante equation

-Now we look at the numerical simulation of the control algorithm \eqref{av-RD}-\eqref{av-bc1} with $I_h$ defined as in \eqref{ih-fv} to test a simple case.
+We implement numerically the proposed control algorithm \eqref{av-RD}-\eqref{av-bc1} with $I_h$ defined as in \eqref{ih-fv} to test a simple case.
 We assume that measurements of the state $u(x,t)$ are available at the discretized positions and discrete times.
 The actuator and sensor locations are distributed uniformly throughout the domain.

-To give a clear illustration, we only show the results on the time interval $[0, 0.1]$.
-The number of controls $NC = 10$ is consistent with the number of unstable modes $\sqrt{L^2\alpha/\nu} = 10$ with the given parameters $\alpha=100$, $\nu=1$, $L=1$.
+To give a clear illustration, in Figure 1, we only show the results for $t\in$ $[0, 0.1]$.
+The number of controls (denoted by $NC$) that we have used in the numerically simulation is $NC = 10$.
+This is consistent with the number of unstable modes $\sqrt{L^2\alpha/\nu} = 10$ with the given parameters $\alpha=100$, $\nu=1$, $L=1$.
 The value $\mu=300$ used in the simulation is much smaller than the value stated in Theorem \ref{thm:fin-vol}.
-This implies that a less stringent condition is actually required than derived in the theory.
+This implies that a less stringent condition is actually required than derived in the theory (which is also consistent with the implementation of the analogue data assimilation algorithm studied computationally in \cite{Altaf} and \cite{Gesho}) .
+We summarize our parameters for the two numerical test in Table 1.

+We show in the next section the performance of the proposed algorithm for other types of well-studied control problems.
+We verify our results in the context the Kuramoto-Sivashinky equation, and previously studied applied control problems and observe that the proposed control strategy in \cite{AzTi13} is robust and independent of the model equation describing the dissipative system.